py5coding/py5book/reference/sketch_launch_thread.md

     *,
     daemon: bool = True,  # if the thread should be a daemon thread
     args: tuple = None,  # positional arguments to pass to the given function
-    kwargs: dict = None  # keyword arguments to pass to the given function ) -> str
+    kwargs: dict = None,  # keyword arguments to pass to the given function ) -> str
 ```

-Updated on March 06, 2023 02:49:26am UTC
+Updated on August 11, 2023 15:42:07pm UTC